Mister Spex – the online shop that set off to revolutionize the optical market.

 Information, counselling and service – a brand establishes itself

-Since 2011, Mister Spex also offers eye tests and individual adjustments of spectacles by leveraging partnerships with local opticians in order to respond appropriately to evolving customer needs.
-Today, the online optician successfully cooperates with 550 partners in Germany, Austria, Switzerland and the Netherlands.
-In the beginning of 2016, Mister Spex opened its first offline store, to consistently expand its own multichannel concept and to prepare for the next steps of the partnership program..
+Already since 2011 Mister Spex has been offering eye exams and individual adjustments of glasses by leveraging partnerships with local opticians early on in order to respond appropriately to evolving customer needs.
+Today the online optician is successfully cooperating with 500 partners in Germany, Austria, Switzerland, the Netherlands and Sweden.
+In addition, at the beginning of 2016 Mister Spex opened the first own offline store in the shopping center Alexa in Berlin, followed by nine further stores in Berlin, Bremen, Oberhausen, Bochum, Dortmund, Sulzbach near Frankfurt, Erfurt, Essen and Münster.

 The new way to buy eyewear